meltingscales/pyminecraftserver/README.md

 Because Windows&trade;, you may need to enable paths longer than 260 characters.

 Yes, I know.
-That's short as hell.
+That's very short.

 See <https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file?redirectedfrom=MSDN#enable-long-paths-in-windows-10-version-1607-and-later> for advice on doing this.